openshift-service-mesh/sail-operator/docs/ossm/ossm2-vs-ossm3.md

 ## The OpenShift Service Mesh 3 operator

-OpenShift Service Mesh 3 uses an operator that is maintained upstream as the sail-operator in the istio-ecosystem organization.
+OpenShift Service Mesh 3 uses an operator that is maintained upstream as the Sail Operator in the istio-ecosystem organization.
 This operator is smaller in scope and includes significant changes from the operator used in OpenShift Service Mesh 2 that was maintained as part of the Maistra.io project.

 ## Observability integrations rather than addons